 3. Secure Pad In Bra Cup

 Adjust your breast pad as much as you need.
-Reusable breast pads tend to be thicker than disposable, so use a padded or thicker bra to keep them hidden.
+Reusable breast pads tend to be thicker than disposables, so use a padded or thicker bra to keep them hidden.

 5. Replace When Wet

 When your breast pad gets wet, remove it.
-If away from home, place it in a small wet bag or Ziploc bag.
+If you’re away from home, place it in a small reusable wet bag or zip-top plastic bag.
 Remove them when you return home so they do not sit in the moist environment any longer than necessary.

 6. Wash Your Breast Pad

 Clean according to manufacturer guidelines.
 If you no longer have the packaging they came in, look up their website and instructions online.
-Washing methods vary because reusable breast pads are made from different materials – cotton, bamboo, wool, and other fabrics.
+Washing methods vary because reusable breast pads are made from different materials such as cotton, bamboo, wool, or other fabrics.

-Regardless of your washing method, avoid all fabric softeners – whether the liquid or dryer sheets in the dryer – as fabric softeners can impact absorbency.
+Regardless of your washing method, avoid all fabric softeners — both liquid softeners and dryer sheets — as fabric softeners can impact absorbency.

 7. Disinfect Yeast (If Applicable)